MirunaAgopian/Order-App/README.md

 ### 📦 Order-App

 _A stylish food delivery platform inspired by Lieferando.
-Browse meals, place orders, and simulate real-time delivery—all with a custom frontend experience!_
+Browse meals, add them to the shopping cart and place orders - all with a custom frontend experience!_

 ### 🚀 Features